4 Amazing Ways to Store Weed to Keep It Fresh

 If you have some weed you want to save for a rainy day, and we certainly all have those from time-to-time, what is the best way to store your weed?
 We have found that within cannabis culture there are a number of us that go through financial feasts and famines and some of us have learned that at those times when you have a little more money – after your rent, bills and responsibilities are covered, of course – it is a really good idea to store up some ganja in the granary, so to speak.
 But is there a good way to stockpile your sesh stash so that your beloved buds maintain potency and freshness?
 Why, yes, yes there is!
 Unless you are gonna smoke up the entire quarter oz of weed you just bought in the next day or two, you might wanna consider how to store weed for the long-term preservation of your pot.

 (An open bag of weed, image source: Mike L Parker on Instagram)

 Do's and Don’ts:

 Here is where you find out if your current cannabis cache is adequate or not!
 We confess that we generally store our own stash in the same plastic sleeves they come in from the dispensary – resealable, squeeze together ziplock baggies.
 However, more dispensaries are either selling you cannabis that comes in vacuum sealed cans or even childproof-capped medicine bottles.
 But once you open those, unless you have a way of vacuum sealing them back up afterwards, they aren’t exactly as airtight as you need them to be for more than a few weeks of storage at best.

 What NOT to Do with your plant material:

-Here are some things that we weed enthusiasts do wrong (be ashamed, very ashamed - we were):
+Here are some things that we cannabis consumers do wrong (be ashamed, very ashamed - we were):